Bogong moth: Predators

 The bogong moth suffers from predation during both its migration and aestivation.
 During the spring and autumn migrations, several species of birds, mammals, and even fish have been recorded preying on the moth.
-Little raven, currawong and Richard's pipit congregations form to feast on bogong moths as they travel from aestivation sites during migration.
+Little raven, currawong and Australian pipit congregations form to feast on bogong moths as they travel from aestivation sites during migration.
 Aboriginal people also travelled to aestivation sites to feast on the dormant moths, and may have searched for these bird congregations to locate these sites.
 Bats also attack the moths during active flight periods during the dusk, and foxes, bush rats, and dusky antechinus have been recorded eating moths.
 Of the mammals that prey on the bogong moth, the endangered mountain pygmy-possum is the most reliant on bogong moths as a source of food.

 Parasites

-Two species of mermithid nematodes parasitize the bogong moth during its aestivation: Amphimermis bogongae and Hexamermis cavicola.
+Two species of mermithid nematodes parasitise the bogong moth during its aestivation: Amphimermis bogongae and Hexamermis cavicola.
 The parasites are transmitted to bogong moths through water; the early instar larval nematodes reside in the debris of the cave floors of common aestivation sites, and crawl up to reach the moths through trickles of water coming down the walls.
 Bogong moths are infected upon their arrival within the caves once they drink the water.
 After a few months, the larval nematodes emerge from the moths, which causes the moth to die, and burrow into the cave floor, where they mature and lay eggs over the winter and wait for the next spring migration of the moths.
-The nematodes are unusual in that they parasitize adult bogong moths instead of the more commonly utilized larval host stage.
+The nematodes are unusual in that they parasitise adult bogong moths instead of the more commonly utilised larval host stage.
 The nematodes' life cycles demonstrate an adaptation to the migration of the bogong moths, as they are dependent on bogong moths returning to the same aestivation sites.